 How does NHA implement student responsibility?

-NHA students are taught to act responsibly and take accountability for their actions.
-This includes completing assignments, participating in classroom discussions, behaving in a respectful manner and following the school’s rules and procedures.
+NHA students are taught to act responsibly and to be accountable for their actions.
+This includes completing assignments, participating in classroom discussions, behaving in a respectful manner, and following the school’s rules and procedures.
 A "no excuses" mentality is stressed with students so they learn at a young age that strong character is developed through personal responsibility.

 What is the Student Code of Conduct?